 MAY 8, 2019 | WRITTEN BY MOLLY

-Generally the Shih Tzu breed are calm and very playful, and enjoy a variety of canine friends.
+Overall the Shih Tzu breed is calm and very playful and enjoys a variety of canine friends.

 As expected, they were comfortable and outgoing with each dog they met.

-It didn't matter what breed, or how big or small, they got along as if they had been friends forever.
+It didn't matter what breed, or how big or little, they got along as if they had been friends forever.

 They approached most of the dogs without hesitation, and carried on as if they didn't have a care in the world.